-Medicare costs include monthly premiums, deductibles, copays, and prescription costs that vary depending on which coverage structure you choose.
-The best way to avoid surprises is to estimate your total annual cost based on your actual healthcare usage and medication list, not just the monthly premium.
-A complete picture prevents the gap between what you expected to pay and what you actually owe.
+Medicare costs include monthly premiums, deductibles, copays, and prescription costs that vary based on the coverage you choose.
+The best way to avoid surprises is to estimate your total annual cost based on your actual healthcare use and medication list, not just the monthly premium.

 Key Takeaways